-The District recognized electronic health records (EHR) incentive payments of \$236,710 and \$982,599 during the years ended December 31, 2015 and 2014, respectively.
+The District recognized Medicaid electronic health records (EHR) incentive payments during the years ended December 31, 2016 and 2015.
 The EHR incentive payments are provided to incent hospitals to become meaningful users of EHR technology, not to reimburse providers for the cost of acquiring EHR assets.
 EHR incentive payments are therefore reported as operating revenue.